apache/seatunnel/docs/en/other-engine/spark.md

 ### Set Spark Configuration Information In The Job

 Example:
-I set a conf for this job
+I set some spark conf for this job

 ```
 env {